bwindsor22/legal-text-summary/README.md

-Code to scrape several categories of text from the Fed and Amicus Briefs websites
+Code to scrape several categories of text from the US Federal Reserve and Amicus Briefs websites

 For a project on: summarization of legal text